 Global soils contain 2 to 3 times more carbon than the atmosphere.

-If this carbon level was increased by 0.4%, or 4‰ per year, in the top 30-40 cm of soils, the annual increase in carbon dioxide (CO2) in the atmosphere would be stopped.
+If this carbon level increased by 0.4%, or 4 ‰ per year, in the first 30-40 cm of soil, the annual increase of carbon dioxide (CO2) in the atmosphere would be significantly reduced.

 This is what the 4 per 1000 Initiative proposes, soils for food security and climate.

 The increase in the amount of carbon in soil contributes to: